LODSContent/MD-100T00-Windows10/Instructions/Labs/0201-Synchronizing settings between devices.md

 8. Close **Settings**.

-    >[!ALERT] You will not be able to perform steps 9, 10 and 11 below unless Windows 10 is activated with a valid license.
+    >[!ALERT] You will not be able to perform steps 9, 10 and 11 below unless Winodows 10 is activated with a valid license.
 If this is the case, please proceed to step 12.

 9. On the desktop right-click the empty space and select **Personalize.**

 10. Select **Background** on the left and choose a different color.